amit-gupta/bbThemis/LustreBulk/README.md

 # Write mode

 I ran a series of tests on Frontera and its $SCRATCH file system on a bunch of small files and a few large files.
-With large files, aligned accesses consistently performed better than single-process or all-ranks methods.
+The aligned access method consistently performed better than single-process or all-ranks methods.
-With many small files, aligned access and all-ranks performed much better than single process for the first pass, but after that all the data appeared to be cached, and performance was very high for all methods.

 The output from the tests runs are in the file `bulk_lustre_read.2023-02-10.results`